 Bo Pericic - aka "Peri" – was a member of the first graduating class from the Clive Davis Department of Recorded Music.
 Along with DJ partner Dom Filopei, Peri produced and released the hit song “Anthem,” under the guise “Filo & Peri,” which topped the Billboard dance chart at #1 while still at NYU.
 Since graduating in 2007, Peri has played alongside DJ Tiesto in the Czech Republic, Lady Gaga in Malta, and toured with dance heavyweights Armin van Buuren and Paul van Dyk throughout the world.
 His new company, "Glass Front Media" utilizes the technology for retail advertising; GFM's first installation is currently in process in Times Square.

-To RSVP for the discussion, visit here.
+To attend the discussion, please visit the event's RSVP page.
 To learn more about EDC New York, please visit NewYork.ElectricDaisyCarnival.com

 Insomniac produces some of the most innovative, immersive music festivals and events in the world.
 Enhanced by state-of-the-art lighting, pyrotechnics and sound design, large-scale art installations, theatrical performers and next-generation special effects, these events captivate the senses and inspire a unique level of fan interaction.
 The quality of the experience is the company’s top priority.